In almost every state, a DUI conviction—even a first offense—is considered a misdemeanor crime. But, in some circumstances, a DUI can be a felony.

 Generally, it's possible to be convicted of a DUI as a misdemeanor or a felony.
 A standard first offense is almost always going to be a misdemeanor.
 But a DUI offender who kills or seriously injures another person is typically looking at felony charges—even if it's the person's first offense.
-(Read more about criminal charges for DUI-related killings.)
+(A driver could also face vehicular homicide charges for a DUI-related killing.)

 There are also states that make a DUI a felony if the driver had a particularly high blood alcohol concentration (BAC) or was transporting children while driving under the influence.